 An English language proficiency test is required for all applicants whose first law degree program was not taught in English, or for applicants whose law degree program was taught in English but whose degree-granting institution is located in a country where English is not the primary language.
+For MSL applicants, this standard applies to their bachelor's degree.
 Such applicants must submit an official score result from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 Applicants may choose either the internet-based TOEFL (iBT) or the academic version of the IELTS.
-The Committee does not favor one of these exams over the other, and no exams other than one of these are accepted.
+The Committee does not favor one of these exams over the other, and no exams or language proficiency certifications other than one of these are accepted.
 Applicants are encouraged to take either test as early as possible and no later than November.